litestar-org/advanced-alchemy/README.md

   print(f"Found {remaining_count} remaining records after delete.")
 ```

+For a full standalone example, see the sample [here][standalone-example]

 ### Web Frameworks

 Advanced Alchemy works with nearly all Python web frameworks.
 Several helpers for popular libraries are included, and additional PRs to support others are welcomed.

 #### Litestar

 Advanced Alchemy is the official SQLAlchemy integration for Litsetar.

-See the full example [here][litestar-example]
+In addition to installed with `pip install advanced-alchemy`, It can be installed installed as a Litestar extra with `pip install litestar[sqlalchemy]`.

 ```python
 from advanced_alchemy.extensions.litestar.plugins import SQLAlchemyPlugin